Fonta1n3/Unify-Wallet/README.md

 ## TODO
 - Watch-only capability, add ability to export each psbt for signing and paste back in.
-- Tor for Bitcoin Core node connection (currently `localhost` only).
 - Allow sender to add additional inputs/outputs.
 - Submit PR to BIP78 nostr addendum to include a `txid` message when either party broadcasts the transaction.